What is alcohol?

-Australian law requires fully-licensed car drivers to have a blood alcohol concentration (BAC) of 0.05 or less when driving.
+Australian law requires fully licensed car drivers to have a blood alcohol concentration (BAC) of 0.05 or less when driving.

 These laws can be found on your state or territory’s police website.

-- If you are going out in a group, work out who will drive everyone home.
+Before going out drinking, make sure you have a plan.
+If you are going out in a group, work out who will drive everyone home.
 If no one wants to be the nominated driver, bring enough money for a taxi.

 If you or someone you know needs support or treatment for their alcohol consumption habits, you can contact:

 - your doctor

 - Alcohol and Drug Foundation, DrugInfo: 1300 85 85 84

 - National Alcohol and Other Drug hotline: 1800 250 015.
 Provides free and confidential advice about alcohol and other drugs.
 It will automatically direct you to the Alcohol and Drug Information Service in your state or territory